Fixpoint Theory -- Upside Down: Applications

 With our technique we can witness non-bisimilarity of two states $x_1,x_2\in X$ by presenting a pre-fixpoint $a$ (i.e., $\mathcal{B}(a) \le a$) such that $a(x_1,x_2) = 0$ (equivalent to $(x_1,x_2)\in \Ybot{X\times X}{a}$) and $\nu \mathcal{B}_a^\# = \emptyset$, since this implies $\nu \mathcal{B}(x_1,x_2) \le a(x_1,x_2) = 0$ by our proof rule.

 There are two issues to discuss: first, how can we characterise a pre-fixpoint of $\mathcal{B}$ (which is quite unusual, since bisimulations are post-fixpoints)?
 In fact, the condition $\mathcal{B}(a) \le a$ can be rewritten to: for all $(x_1,x_2)\in \Ybot{X\times X}{a}$ there exists $y_1\in \suc(x_1)$ such that for all $y_2\in \suc(x_2)$ we have $(y_1,y_2)\in \Ybot{X\times X}{a}$ (\emph{or} vice versa).
 Second, at first sight it does not seem as if we gained anything since we still have to do a fixpoint computation on relations.
-However, the carrier set is $\Ybot{X\times X}{a}$, i.e., a set of non-bisimilarity witnesses and this set can be small even though $X$ might be large.
+However, the carrier set is $\Ybot{X\times X}{a}$, i.e., a set of non-bisimilarity witnesses and this set can be small even though $X$ might be large, since $a$ might have value $0$ only on a small subset of $X\times X$.

-\begin{example} We consider the transition system depicted below.
+\begin{exa} We consider the transition system depicted below.